 These issues are also explored in non-textual works: ongoing piece Masks, for example, brings digital under-layers to the surface – foregrounding a different component of the image fundamentally changes what we perceive its nature to be, and draws our attention to the unattended composite nature of both image and reality.

-More recent work (Spooky Action At Proximity; Atomize) references physics, alluding to parallels with human cognition being trapped in three-plus-one dimensions, locked out of experiencing what other dimensions may be right under our noses.
+More work (Spooky Action At Proximity; Atomize) references physics, alluding to parallels with human cognition being trapped in three-plus-one dimensions, locked out of experiencing what other dimensions may be right under our noses.

 back to: Artist’s Statement